Technical Specifications 2019

 Rear suspension: 4-arm multi-link axle, coil springs, gas-filled dampers, anti-roll bar

-Steering: electrical power assisted rack and pinion
+Steering: hydraulic power assisted rack and pinion

 Rear brakes: two-piston calipers, 278 mm steel discs